mypsik/torela/en/events/index.md

 ### 16.03 (10.00-13.00) - Pancake-morning
 Eat as much pancakes as you can!
 We'll have pancake-mountains!
 Participation fee 7 € (child + parent), another child of the same family +3€.

+### 19.03 (10.00-13.00) - Playmorning
+You are welcome to the play-morning!
+There are tasty snacks and coffee on the table!

+Participation fee is 7 € (child + parent), another child of the same family +3€.

 ### 09.04 (10.00-13.00) - Easter-playmorning with Imbi Potter